 Author: Michael Cardman, Legal Editor

-Updated to reflect the forthcoming Redwood minimum wage ordinance.
+Updated to reflect a change in the effective date of a minimum wage increase.

-Updated to reflect changes to the subminimum wage in Seattle, effective May 13, 2018.
+Updated to reflect an increase in the minimum wage in Minneapolis, effective July 1, 2018.

 HR guidance on complying with the federal and state requirements for the minimum wage tip credit.